Who Am I?

 On working days, my style is used to be very formal and elegant.
 A small black dress, or a tight black tailleur, and a pair of high-hilled fine shoes.
 One of the greatest women of the world, Coco Chanel, said once: “Simplicity is the keynote of all true elegance”.
 I guess I took it literally, and ever since have build upon her words my own style and my life approach.
 On my days off, I can’t help myself wearing colorful and comfortable clothes, with a pair Nikes on my feet.
 I recall Coco Chanel also said: “The girl must be two things: classy and fabulous”.
 Well, feeling free to choose makes me even more fabulous than ever!

-A former Project Manager at marketing agency treating luxurious sports cars, a former Boutique Manager at one of the major North Italy’s Montblanc retail stores, and a Project Manager at the company managing custom exhibition stands, for the recent 10 years I’ve been completely immersed into luxurious and brand-signed world.
+Currently an Account Manger at the holding that seeks to Save the Planet, a former Project Manager at the company managing custom exhibition stands, a former Boutique Manager at one of the major North Italy’s Montblanc retail stores, and a a former Project Manager at marketing agency treating luxurious sports cars, for the recent 15 years I’ve been completely immersed into luxurious and brand-signed world.
 Once upon a time, I just dreamed about being a part of it.
-Until one day I’ve started feeling suffocated: just like a bird stuck in the cage.
+Until one day when I’ve started feeling suffocated: just like a bird (or as a cheetah) locked away in a cage.